Kate Sheppard (1847–1934)

 NZEDGE Legends

-This website promotes New Zealand overseas and part of this is acknowledging famous New Zealanders and their achievements.
+This website promotes New Zealand overseas.
+Part of this is acknowledging famous New Zealanders and their achievements.

 • Enter 'Kate Sheppard' into the search box.